GreenAlgorithms/green-algorithms-tool/README.md

 > What if my processor is not in the list?

-You can find the TDP (Thermal Design Power) value on the manufacturer's website, and email us so we can add it for next time!
+You can find the TDP (Thermal Design Power) value on the manufacturer's website, and add a comment on [this issue](https://github.com/GreenAlgorithms/green-algorithms-tool/issues/1) so that we can add it to the list!

 > What if my country is not in the list?

-Email us so we can add it to the list (some countries are more secretive than others about their energy mix).
+Add a comment on [this issue](https://github.com/GreenAlgorithms/green-algorithms-tool/issues/2) so that we can add it to the list!  (some countries are more secretive than others about their energy mix).
 You can use the world average, or a close proxy, for your estimations.

 > Can I compare algorithms impact independantly of the location?